 I did not know TADA.
 I did not know the significance of confessional statements.
 I did not know the legal consequence of confessional statement.
 Still I signed because I was forced to sign.

-Anti-Justice politics?As usual, Arnab Goswami, Subramanian Swamy and Cho Ramaswamy are making politics out of this death sentence and showing their intelligence.
+Anti-Justice politics?As usual, some people are making politics out of this death sentence and showing their intelligence.
 If Perarivalan is really innocent, is this politics against justice or?
-The most pathetic thing is that these intellectuals sideline Nedumaran who once saved Indira Gandhi.

-Also, everywhere in the internet, non-Tamils want the killers to be hanged.
+Also, everywhere in the internet, many want the killers to be hanged.
 There shouldn't be any doubt on that; but what about hanging innocent people?
 Didn't they aware Perarivalan's cry for justice?

 Need of the hour

 Perarivalan's English book/text has to be made available in plaintext or HTML format to be picked up search engines (Current format is not search engine friendly) to get social media attention.

 - The case has to be relooked further; if any judgment is passed again, it must be convincible enough.

 - I have found the book An Appeal from The Death Row (Rajiv Murder Case - The Truth Speaks) in search engine friendly format (PDF)

 - Hon.
 Justice Krishna Iyer's letter of appeal to Tamilnadu CM on August 29, 2011 in which he quotes Sonia Gandhi as she already offered mercy for them